This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A Colorado cerebral palsy lawsuit filing process can be complicated and confusing, especially if you are not a lawyer.
-But the results are worth the efforts.
-Learn more about the steps you need to take to file and follow through with a lawsuit.
-Also, find a lawyer with experience, expertise, and knowledge of Colorado laws that can guide you along the way.
+A Colorado cerebral palsy lawsuit filing process can be a complicated and confusing experience without the help of an experienced attorney.
+Learn about the steps you need to take to get justice for your injured child and how a lawyer with experience, expertise, and knowledge of Colorado laws can guide you along the way.

 Do I Need a Lawyer?

-Yes, if you have a child born with cerebral palsy, whether or not you are sure you will need to file a lawsuit, you do need a Colorado cerebral palsy lawyer to help you.
+Yes, if you have a child born with cerebral palsy and you think medical negligence caused it, you’ll need Colorado cerebral palsy lawyer to help you.
 The right lawyer knows all the laws that apply to your situation and can help you understand what your legal options and rights are.

 Trying to get through the lawsuit filing process without a lawyer is extremely challenging and is unlikely to result in an outcome favorable for your child.
 Similarly, relying on a lawyer without the right experience and knowledge will not give you the best results.